Our Approach

 Developing a pipeline of small molecule enzyme inhibitors to treat severe diseases

-Our most advanced research and development program targets the glutaminyl cyclases QPCT and QPCTL.
+Our most advanced development program, varoglutamstat targets the glutaminyl cyclases QPCT and QPCTL.
 These enzymes catalyze a specific post-translational modification process known as pyroglutamate formation, which is the formation of a ring at the N-terminus of a number of different peptides and proteins.
 This post-translational modification changes the properties of the proteins and the modified proteins have been shown to play important roles in causing or promoting a number of different diseases.

 Blocking these enzymes to prevent the modifications enables an intervention early in the different pathologic pathways.
 We are developing a pipeline of orally administered small molecule inhibitors of glutaminyl cyclases, with our most advanced medicine in development, varoglutamstat, having demonstrated a beneficial effect on kidney function in two independent Phase 2 studies in an elderly patient population.
 Based on these findings we are focused on pursuing development of varoglutamstat in kidney disease.